deadsnakes/python3.10-jammy/Doc/library/unittest.rst

    after :func:`setUpModule` if :func:`setUpModule` raises an exception.

-   It is responsible for calling all the cleanup functions added by :func:`addCleanupModule`.
+   It is responsible for calling all the cleanup functions added by :func:`addModuleCleanup`.
 If you need cleanup functions to be called *prior* to :func:`tearDownModule` then you can call :func:`doModuleCleanups` yourself.